lunAr-creator/Project-Vanguard-Website/README.md

 # Project-Vanguard-Website
+### Brought to you by WallKick Games™

 > **_Note:_** This is the website for the game Project Vanguard.
 It is being made using HTML, CSS and Javascript.
 If you wish to contribute, please open a pull request with your changes for approval.
 ```
-Website link will not be provided for people other than devs within the team at WallKick Games™ until the it is ready.
+Website link will not be provided for people other than devs until the website is ready.
 ```

 ## The team developing the website